 While the Paneer is browning, prepare the spice mixture: mix together the salt, red chilli powder and cumin powder.
 Also cut the onions, bell peppers and tomatoes.

-When Paneer is done, add the reserved 1 tsp oil to the pan.
+When Paneer is done, transfer it to a bowl and keep it covered.
+Add the reserved 1 tsp oil to the pan.
 Add the onions and saute for about 1 min on medium heat.

 Arrange the tomato slices over the capsicum.
 Do NOT mix.